Mohamed Farrah Aidid: October 1969 Coup d'état and imprisonment

+Return to military service

 Aidid was eventually released in October 1975, and he returned to service in the Somali National Army to take part in the 1977-1978 Ogaden War against Ethiopia.
-During the war he was promoted to brigadier general and became an aide-de-camp to President Mohammed Siad Barre.
+During the war, he was promoted to brigadier general and became an aide-de-camp to President Mohammed Siad Barre.
 Headquartered in Hargeisa, Brig Gen Aidid and Maj Gen Gallel would command the 26th Division on the Dire Dawa Front.
+In one of the final Somali offensive actions of the war, SNA brigades under Aidid's command attacked Ethiopian forces holding the strategic Addis Ababa–Djibouti Railway in March 1978, aiming to delay and divert the enemy as the rest of the army withdrew.
+His forces seized a significant section of the rail line, destroyed parts of it, and held their positions for as long as it was tenable.
+According to Aidid, several Soviet Armed Forces military experts embedded with the Ethiopian/Cuban army—who had previously worked with him in Somalia—shifted their focus from the withdrawing SNA to his brigades upon recognizing his presence on the Dire Dawa front.

-After the war, having served with distinction, Aidid worked as a presidential staffer to Barre before being appointed intelligence minister.Under pressure from President Barre, Aidid gave a written guarantee in 1978 that Col Abdullahi Yusuf would not attempt a coup d'eat.
+Following the Ogaden War, having served with distinction, Aidid worked as a presidential staffer to Barre before being appointed intelligence minister.
+He was highly critical of how Barre handled the SNA withdrawal from the Ogaden and later charged that the president failed "[to] give promotions or medals to those who fought heroically".
+Aidid claimed this and other issues caused resentment in the armed forces.
+Under pressure from President Barre, Aidid gave a written guarantee in 1978 that Col Abdullahi Yusuf would not attempt a coup d'eat.
 Yusuf would go on to break the pledge in a failed coup attempt and escaped to Ethiopia.
-Aided was left stranded but was rescued by a high ranking ally in the regime, and was consequently saved from any punishment.
+Aidid was left stranded but was rescued by a high ranking ally in the regime, and was consequently saved from any punishment.

+During the 1982 war with Ethiopia, Aidid, serving under General Yusuf Ahmed Salhan, was a top Somali National Army commander, leading the defense of central Somalia’s border regions against Ethiopian military offensives.

 Somali Rebellion and Civil War

-In 1979, Barre appointed Aidid to parliament, but in 1984, after perceiving him as a potential rival, sent him away to India by making Aidid the ambassador for Somalia.
+In 1979, Barre had appointed Aidid to parliament, but in 1984, after perceiving him as a potential rival, sent him away to India by making Aidid the ambassador for Somalia.